CommonAccord/Model_Document_Projects/List.md

 This is begun from a list that was at beta.commonaccord.org (an earlier CommonAccord version based on Mediawiki).

 This list is arbitrary and incomplete.
 It should be expressed as a database - perhaps a graph database.
 The goal here is to start.
-Note, too, that it is so far all in English and very US-centric.
+Note, too, that it is so far nearly all in English and very US-centric.
 There is a rest of world out there.

 Listing here does not indicate approval, neither by us nor by the targets.